Frequently asked questions

 Do you have a sustainability policy?

 All of our artists have sustainability at the heart of of their activities.
 Where we can, we use biodegradable packaging and materials that have been sustainably sourced.
-With some of our workshops however, we might have to use plastic when sending out 'wet' materials such as clay, plants and soil but we limit this where we can and will ask workshop participants to re-use and re-cycle all of the materials as appropriate.
+With some of our online workshops however, we might have to use plastic when sending out 'wet' materials such as clay, plants and soil but we limit this where we can and will ask workshop participants to re-use and re-cycle all of the materials as appropriate.